 Why is it important?

-Here are some tips to help do that.
+Here are some tips that may help get the conversation started.

 - Look for teachable moments.